-- As of 2014, the 'old' national curriculum levels (e.g. level 3, 4, 5) were abolished. - The 2014 curriculum is rigorous and sets noticeably higher expectations than previous curricula, which is why all schools have had to work hard to meet and adapt to it since its introduction. - Since 2016, test scores have been reported as 'scaled scores'. - This is only the second year under the new system.
+- As of 2014, the 'old' national curriculum levels (e.g. level 3, 4, 5) were abolished. - The 2014 curriculum is rigorous and sets noticeably higher expectations than previous curricula, which is why all schools have had to work hard to meet and adapt to it since its introduction. - Since 2016, test scores have been reported as 'scaled scores'. - This will be our fourth year under the new system.
+So this will be the first year group to have completed the whole of Junior School under the new curriculum.